The History and Origin of Tattoos

 Tattoos are an inherent part of some cultures.
 In the Western world, it has taken time for decorative ink to become socially acceptable.
 It’s really only in the last fifty years that tattoos have become popular and mainstream.

 The evidence of tattooing in ancient civilizations is fascinating.
 Tattoos from these past civilizations tended to have links to medical healing, as opposed to the cosmetic value that they have today.
-There is still so much waiting to be discovered and found out about the history of tattoos.
+There is still so much waiting to be discovered and found out about tattoos throughout history.